43 No-Cook Meals to Make for Dinner

-This quick salad has a fantastic balance of flavors and textures—crunchy almonds, sweet dried cranberries, red onion and a tangy salty-sweet soy dressing.
-We never imagined raw broccoli could be this good.
+This quick salad has a divine balance of flavors and textures—crunchy almonds, sweet dried cranberries, red onion and a tangy, salty-sweet soy dressing.
+Who knew raw broccoli could be this good?

-These little lettuce boats are stuffed with all sorts of goodies—veggies, avocados and a quick beet hummus—and drizzled with an addictive tahini dressing.
+These little lettuce boats are stuffed with all sorts of goodies—veggies, avocados, quick beet hummus—and drizzled with an addictive tahini dressing.

 This salad is almost too pretty to eat (though we plan on taking one for the team and doing it anyway).
 Plus, with smoked tofu and sliced avocado, it’s hearty enough for a full meal.

-They’re called lunch kebabs, but we’ve been known to make them for a quick, easy dinner.
+They’re called lunch kebabs, but we’ve been known to make them after a long day at the office too.

 There’s nothing we love more than cold sesame noodles from our favorite Chinese takeout place, but they’re not the healthiest.
 Swapping the noodles for cucumber and adding some store-bought tofu solves all of our problems, while totally fulfilling the craving.

 Whip up this protein-packed vegan dish in 15 minutes.
-Close your eyes, take a bite and you'd never guess it's not chicken salad.
+Close your eyes, take a bite and you'd never guess it's not chicken.

 We’re so obsessed with this salad, we’ve cleaned out the farmers market’s entire stock of sugar snap peas.
 Chévre ranch dressing, we just can’t seem to quit you.